percwg/perc-wg/double/draft-ietf-perc-double.md

 ## Decrypting a Packet

-To decrypt a packet, the endpoint first decrypts and verifies using the outer (hop-by-hop) cryptographic context, then uses the OHB to reconstruct the original packet, which it decrypts and verifies with the inner (end-to-end) cryptographic context.
+To decrypt a packet, the endpoint first decrypts and verifies using the outer (hop-by-hop) cryptographic key, then uses the OHB to reconstruct the original packet, which it decrypts and verifies with the inner (end-to-end) cryptographic key.

 * Apply the outer cryptographic algorithm to the packet.
 If the integrity check does not pass, discard the packet.
 The result of this is referred to as the outer SRTP packet.
-If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer cryptographic context.
+If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer cryptographic key.

 * Form a new synthetic SRTP packet with: